 - Continuing Education students who are enrolled in courses longer than 360 hours

-How: Provide a certificate to the Enrollment Services Center – A-100, signed by a health practitioner or an official immunization record showing the student has received the bacterial meningitis vaccination or booster during the five-year period prior to enrollment, and not less than 10 days before the first day of classes.
+How: Provide a certificate to the Admissions Office – A-100, signed by a health practitioner or an official immunization record showing the student has received the bacterial meningitis vaccination or booster during the five-year period prior to enrollment, and not less than 10 days before the first day of classes.

 - An Alvin Community College Form may be submitted [Bacterial Meningitis Form]